Yasachandra/shopping-js/README.md

 1. Making Http requests to https://www.food2fork.com/about/api to get recipe data based on the item entered by the user/.
 2. Move between the list of recipes returned from the API using pagination.
 3. Select a recipe and look at it's detailed view.
+4. Ability to like or unlike a recipe and see the list of liked recipes in a menu.

 # Usage
 Clone the project & open CMD/Termminal in the cloned directory and give commands: